Spinning top: Origins

 Spinning tops emerged independently in various cultures worldwide and are considered among the oldest known toys discovered by archaeologists.
 They have been unearthed on every continent except Antarctica.
 For instance, tops dating back to around 1250 BCE were found in China, while a carved wooden top from approximately 2000 BCE was discovered in Tutankhamun's tomb.
 Tops were used as toys in ancient Rome.

 Besides toys, tops have also historically been used for gambling and prophecy.
-Some role-playing games use tops to augment dice in generating randomized results; it is in this case referred to as a spinner.
+Some role-playing games use tops to augment dice in generating randomized results; in this case, it is referred to as a spinner.

 Gould mentions maple seeds, celts (leading to rattlebacks), the fire-drill, the spindle whorl, and the potter's wheel as possible predecessors to the top, which he assumes was invented or discovered multiple times in multiple places.

 Color demonstrations with tops

 A top may be used to demonstrate visual properties, such as by James David Forbes and James Clerk Maxwell in Maxwell's disc (see color triangle).
 By rapidly spinning the top, Forbes created the illusion of a single color that was a mixture of the primaries:

-[The] experiments of Professor J. D. Forbes, which I witnessed in 1849… [established] that blue and yellow do not make green, but a pinkish tint, when neither prevails in the combination…[and the] result of mixing yellow and blue was, I believe, not previously known.
+[The] experiments of Professor J. D. Forbes, which I witnessed in 1849... [established] that blue and yellow do not make green, but a pinkish tint, when neither prevails in the combination...[and the] result of mixing yellow and blue was, I believe, not previously known.